 11 Tips for Executive Networking with Business School Alumni

 Professionals with over five years of managerial experience have a lot to factor in when it comes to evaluating the benefits of joining an EMBA programme and selecting the right one.
-The EMBA experience goes beyond gaining an MBA degree and its network to boost career prospects and competitive advantage.
+The EMBA experience goes beyond gaining an MBA degree and a professional network to boost career prospects and competitive advantage.
 In addition, senior managers focus on personal development, leadership growth, and building a stimulating network of peers that will enable them to become the visionary business leaders they aspire to be.

 How to approach top business school alumni

-With technology at your fingertips you can explore social networks, but there is nothing like a face-to-face discussion.
+Still, there is nothing quite as useful as a face-to-face discussion.
 One of the most natural ways to contact alumni is to join business school networking events.
 They can take various forms such as an open day on campus, a school presentation in major cities around the world, or business education events featuring alumni.
 Take every such opportunity, as they are always valuable learning experiences even if initially you might only be considering one particular school.
+Note that many such events now take place virtually or in hybrid format, which has expanded access considerably – a school you hadn’t considered attending in person may be just a video call away.

 How to make the most of networking

-These tips will enable you to make the most of your time during networking events with executive MBA alumni.
+These tips will enable you to make the most of your time during networking events with Executive MBA alumni.

 #1.
 Understand individual perspectives